Azure/AppService/_posts/2022-09-15-Configure automation for upgrade preferences in App Service Environment.md

 az account set -s YourSubscriptionID
 ```

-More information about *az account* command you can find on this site [az account](https://docs.microsoft.com/cli/azure/account?view=azure-cli-latest).
+You can find more information about *az account* command on this site [az account](https://docs.microsoft.com/cli/azure/account?view=azure-cli-latest).

 **Prepare parameters.**

-When you construct your naming convention, identify the key pieces of information that you want to reflect in a resource name.
+When you construct your naming convention, identify the key pieces of information that you want to reflect in the resource names.
 Different information is relevant for different resource types.
 The following sites are useful when you construct resource names [Define your naming convention](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming) and [Recommended abbreviations for Azure resource types](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations)

 You can use the names below.
 You just need to replace *asedemo* with your environment name, change *SubscriptionId*, *EmailAddress* and change *LocationRegionPROD* parameters.